NakuTenshi/JWTKeyCracker/README.md

 ## 🧩 How It Works
 1. Splits the JWT into **header**, **payload**, and **signature**.
 2. Detects the signing algorithm from the JWT header.
-3. Iterates through the wordlist to sign the header+payload with each candidate key.
+3. Iterates through the secretKey wordList to create jwt with header+"."+payload and secretKey.
-4. Compares the generated signature to the one in the token.
+4. Compares the created jwt with original jwt.
 5. Prints the secret key if found.